Chef & Owner: Anthony Chavez

 I have been called Chef, Sous, Cook, Kitchen Bitch, Student, Teacher, Butcher, Writer, Eater and Father.
-It has been a trying journey at times and still I would never rethink a single step taken to lead me to this happines…
+It has been a trying journey at times and still I would never rethink a single step taken to lead me to this happiness…

 A 2 year Culinary program was merely a glimpse into a world that had been created by traditionalists, unorthodox artists, perfectionists, psychotic romantics, and everyone in between.
-Once out into the real world, I found that the more I opened my eyes, the less I knew.
-Off a whim and a severely co-dependent brother, I landed an internship at the Mobil Five Star/AAA Five Diamond Resort in North Carolina.
-My first night on the line was a wash; the Chef removed me and put me on pastry…
+Once out into the real world, I found that the more I opened my eyes, the more there was to learn.
+Off a whim and a severely co-dependent brother, I landed an internship at the Mobil Five Star/AAA Five Diamond Resort in Pittsboro, North Carolina.
+My first night on the line was a wash; The Chef removed me from his facst paced hot line and put me on pastry…

 While cooking for Scott Crawford (not in the above photo) and his all star cast, I was somehow able to find time to write and publish my First Book, Kitchen Bitch; I was also attempting to stage through the south east, most notably a stint in Patrick O’Connell’s Iconic Inn at Little Washington.

 I wanted to mastering Butchery.
-It was been an obsession since day 1, I needed to understand the full circle.
-With the new hours wildly differing between a butcher shop and a kitchen I found time for me.
-I found time to cook the food I want to eat.
+It had been an obsession since Butchery: 101 of cooking school.
+I needed to understand the full circle.
+With the new hours wildly differing between a butcher shop and a kitchen, I found time for me.
+I found time to cook a food I wanted to eat.
 I found time to educate myself.
 I found time to start my own business.
-I found time to love.
-Cooking has become something that defines who I am and what I want to do with my life.
-Deciding to cook, and striving to cook great, is a decision that consumes your life.
-As I continuously embark upon the cusp of my next endeavor; I push forward, always with food in mind.
+I found time to love, Not only My children and Mrs.Chavez, But I found time to learn to love myself.